PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Offline Evaluation

 \section{Offline Evaluation}

-In this section, we dissect the performance of the proposed generative recommendation system, \pinrec, on generative retrieval across a range of offline evaluations.
-For the results presented, \pinrec\ uses a 12-layer transformer model (12 attention heads, 768 hidden dimensions) with an 80M-row ID embedding table (256 total dimensions, 8 dimensions per hash).
-Our experimental setting includes interactions on three major surfaces for the Pinterest platform, namely Homefeed, Related Pins, and Search.
-We demonstrate that outcome-conditioned generation allows for improved controllability and that multi-token generation leads to significantly improved diversity, performance, and efficiency.
+In this section, we dissect the performance of \pinrec on generative retrieval across a range of offline evaluations.
+For the results presented, \pinrec\ uses a 12-layer transformer model (12 attention heads, 768 hidden dimensions).
+Our experimental setting includes interactions on three major surfaces for the Pinterest platform, namely Home Feed, Related Pins, and Search.
+We demonstrate that outcome-conditioned generation captures user intent more accurately, and that surface-specific fine-tuning further improves metrics on each surface.
+Importantly, these two techniques are \emph{complementary}: neither makes the other redundant.
+Each provides additional gains, and their benefits accumulate when used together.